Corinthian War: Alliance against Sparta expands

 In the wake of these events, both the Spartans and their opponents prepared for more serious fighting to come.
 In late 395 BC, Corinth and Argos entered the war as co-belligerents with Athens and Thebes.
 A council was formed at Corinth to manage the affairs of this alliance.
 The allies then sent emissaries to a number of smaller states and received the support of many of them.
-Among the defections, there were: East Lokris, Thessaly, Leukas, Acarnania, Ambracia, Chalcidian Thrace, Euboea, Athamania, and Ainis.
+Among the defections, there were: East Lokris, Thessaly, Leucas, Acarnania, Ambracia, Chalcidian Thrace, Euboea, Athamania, and Ainis.
 Meanwhile, the Boiotians and Argives captured Heraclea Trachinia.
-Only Phokis and Orchomenos remained loyal to Sparta in Central Greece.
+Only Phocis and Orchomenos remained loyal to Sparta in Central Greece.

 Alarmed by these developments, the Spartans prepared to send out an army against this new alliance, and sent a messenger to Agesilaus ordering him to return to Greece.
 The orders were a disappointment to Agesilaus, who had looked forward to further successful campaigning.
 It is said he wryly observed, but for ten thousand Persian "archers", he would have vanquished all Asia.
 Thus, he turned back with his troops, crossing the Hellespont and marched west through Thrace.